piotrhass/MunroLibrary/README.md

 # MunroLibrary
 Java Library for Munro Dataset

+Build on Java 11.0.7 Correto.

-To run, simply open the project in your IDE, change the filePath variable in MunroMain for the CSV file (munro_data_changed) to the correct file path.
+To run, first make sure you have at least JDK 11.0.7 installed, then simply open the project in your IDE, change the filePath variable in MunroMain for the CSV file (munro_data_changed) to the correct file path.